Mermade/openapi-codegen/README.md

 [![Build status](https://travis-ci.org/Mermade/openapi-codegen.svg?branch=master)](https://travis-ci.org/Mermade/openapi-codegen)
 [![Greenkeeper badge](https://badges.greenkeeper.io/Mermade/openapi-codegen.svg)](https://greenkeeper.io/)

-Experimental port of [swagger-codegen](https://github.com/swagger-api/swagger-codegen) templates to Node.js.
+Node.js-based codegen for OpenAPI documents.
 This project was initially a 24-hour hackathon.
-The model adaptor code is entirely original and has been reverse-engineered from the existing documentation and template usage.
+The local model adaptor code is entirely original and has been reverse-engineered from the existing documentation and template usage.

 **Work in progress**

-Supports OpenAPI 3.0.x natively, and Swagger/OpenAPI 1.2 and 2.0 by internal conversion
+Supports OpenAPI 3.0.x natively, and Swagger/OpenAPI 1.2 and 2.0 by internal conversion.
+Node.js LTS versions are supported.

 ## Usage